gvwilson/thirdbit/src/fiction/iffy/index.md

 the mattress and blankets were.

 Iffy stripped to her underwear and slid into her bed with a grateful sigh.
+It was firm without being hard but somehow also soft without being squishy.
+She instantly decided that she could get used to it.

 Aunt Naggie sat gingerly on the edge beside her and took her foster daughter's hand.
 "What's wrong?"
 Iffy asked.

 Aunt Naggie shook her head.